-Tulsa Area United Way’s Social Innovation grant program has provided over $1.8 million to “start-up” ideas since 2014.
-Nonprofit organizations are invited to present innovative plans to overcome challenges in the community.
-Recipients may or may not receive regular funding from United Way but are required to be 501(c)3 organizations.
+TAUW’s Social Innovations Grant program has contributed millions of dollars to innovative ideas since 2014 through its start-up grant program.
+Nonprofit organizations are invited to present innovative plans for overcoming challenges in the community.
+The recipients may or may not receive regular funding from United Way, but they must be 501(c)(3) nonprofit organizations.

-The application and selection process is September to December, and key dates for 2021 are listed below.
+The application and selection process is September to December.

 For more information about the selection process contact Miriam Mamah at 918-295-6635 or online here